akhodakivskiy/VimFx/documentation/config-file.md

 6. Restart Firefox.

 7. Open the [browser console].
-If you copied the bootstrap.js template below, you should see a greeting and an inspection of VimFx’s public API.
+If you copied the [bootstrap.js] and [vimfx.js] templates below, you should see a greeting and an inspection of VimFx’s public API.

 Any time you make changes to any of your add-on files you need to restart Firefox to make the changes take effect.